Albatraoz12/U09-Training-App/README.md

 Before we start you need to have MongoDb and node installed on your computer and I recomend that you use Compass to handle the database.
 Follow these links bellow to get started on downloading [Nodejs](https://nodejs.org/en/download/) and [MongoDB:](https://www.mongodb.com/try/download/community).

+You also need an Rapid API Key which you can get by signing up [here](https://rapidapi.com/)

 ## **Stepts**

 Git clone this reposetory to your desire destination and after you have clone it, open it on VS code or any other code edditor.